 Every person in the family should be assigned one key responsibility.
 Even the very youngest can be named the family’s official “smiler.”

 Change your attitude and your feelings will follow.
-Declare that from now on in this family only positive, can-do attitudes are allowed.
+Declare that from now on, in this family and htis house only positive, can-do attitudes are allowed.

 Just stop.
-If it is not necessary to the preservation of life, don’t spend a nickel on anything, for right now.
+If it is not necessary for the preservation of life, don’t spend a nickel on anything right now.
+Eat from the pantry, freezer, refrigerator.
+Get creative with what you have.

 Start with unemployment.
-Find out the steps to activate any unemployment benefits you have so you get that first check at the earliest possible time (probably six weeks).
+Find out the steps to activate any unemployment benefits you have so you get that first check at the earliest possible time.
+Make it your business to know what your state and the federal government are offering by way of stimulus, additional unemployment benefits, and so forth.
+Search.
+Research, lead and then respond.

 You may have to stand in a line, but you do not have to allow yourself to feel humiliated.
 Choose gratitude instead.